RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

  * By using Use public fields, there is no need for functionless getters and setters (those that simply get or set the field).
 You simply refer to fields like Inventory.location without the need to write a Inventory.geLocation() implementation.
 Panache will auto-generate any getters and setters you do not write, or you can develop your own getters/setters that do more than get/set, which will be called when the field is accessed directly.

-The `PanacheEntity` superclass comes with lots of super useful static methods and you can add your own in your derived entity class, and much like traditional object-oriented programming it`s natural and recommended to place custom queries as close to the entity as possible, ideally within the entity definition itself.
+The `PanacheEntity` superclass comes with lots of super useful static methods and you can add your own in your derived entity class, and much like traditional object-oriented programming it's natural and recommended to place custom queries as close to the entity as possible, ideally within the entity definition itself.
 Users can just start using your entity Inventory by typing Inventory, and getting completion for all the operations in a single place.

 When an entity is annotated with `@Cacheable`, all its field values are cached except for collections and relations to other entities.
 This means the entity can be loaded without querying the database, but be careful as it implies the loaded entity might not reflect recent changes in the database.

-Next, Let's find out how `inventory service` exposes `RESTful APIs` on Quarkus.
+Next, let's find out how `inventory service` exposes `RESTful APIs` on Quarkus.
 Open `InventoryResource.java` in `src/main/java/com/redhat/cloudnative/` and you will see the following code sniffet.

 The REST services defines two endpoints: